waterbuffalo13/micromanage/README.md

 ![alt text](https://github.com/waterbuffalo13/Waterbuffalo-Micromanagement/blob/master/screenshot-gif.gif)

 # Abstract
-This project is my attempt to quell this anxiety of opportunity cost by developing a model of life that can assume the responsibility for making choices on how I should live.
+This project is my attempt to quell my recently occuring existential anxiety by developing a model of life that can assume the responsibility for making choices on how I should live.
 The ultimate goal of this project can be summarised by the following quote:

 >“Obedience to a “perfect master”....
 At last, to be set free, to lay down one’s burden – to be a child again – not in renewed innocence, but in restored dependence, in admitted, undisguised dependence.
 To be told again, what to do, and how to do it” - Waking Up, Sam Harris <